gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Ruby sighed, her exasperation barely concealed.
 “It’s fine.
 Just go sit down or something.”

 Gem ignored her.
-“Okay, Rubes, here’s your problem: You’re not doing my abs justice.
-They’re more defined.
-Like, seriously, they could cut glass.”
+“Oh my god, Rubes.
+What even is this?
+Like, these abs?
+They look so… basic.
+You can’t just, like, skip details like that.”
+She casually flexed her stomach, running her hand over her abs.
+“See?
+These could, like, legit cut glass.
+Feel ‘em if you want, babe.”
 Gem absentmindedly ran her hand down her own stomach, pausing to point at specific areas.
 “See here?
 The upper two rows—you made them too soft.
 And this part,” she traced her finger across the side of her obliques, “needs more curve.
 They’re sharper in real life.”

 Ruby groaned, her pencil pausing mid-stroke.
 “Gem, do you have to be so... detailed?”